For login information, please contact email@example.com

 - You are a layperson who is committed to helping childbearing families

-- You are a birth doula, nurse, or other birth professional who wants to expand your services to include postpartum care
+- You are a birth doula, nurse, or another birth professional who wants to expand your services to include postpartum care

 EXPERIENCED – This pathway for certification is the right choice for you if:

 This certification program is available to any postpartum doula who upholds and practices ICEA’s philosophy of family-centered maternity care and freedom to make decisions based on knowledge of alternatives in childbirth.
-This program does not exclude an otherwise qualified person for reason of educational or professional background.
+This program does not exclude an otherwise qualified person for reasons of educational or professional background.
 No qualified, presently certified postpartum doula will be excluded from entering the ICEA Postpartum Doula Certification Program.

-The ICEA Postpartum Doula Certification examination is designed to test for a thorough knowledge of the basic content in being a postpartum doula.
+The ICEA Postpartum Doula Certification examination is designed to test for a thorough knowledge of the basic content of being a postpartum doula.
 The examination is based solely on the objectives outlined in the ten parts of the ICEA Postpartum Doula curriculum.

 ICEA Certification candidates for whom English is a second language must contact the office as an examination may be available in their primary language.
 If an examination is not available in their primary language, then ICEA Certification candidates may use a non-medical primary language/English dictionary and will be provided with 2.5 hours to complete the examination.
 The ICEA office must be notified, in writing, of these special needs at the time the certification examination application and fee are submitted.

 Applying to Take the Examination